Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

 Preparing for the Extreme Cold on Everest

-Conquering the peak of Mount Everest is no mean feat; in this case, especially the cold, call for adequate preparation.
+Conquering the peak of Mount Everest is no mean feat; in this case, the cold especially calls for adequate preparation.
 Proper preparation is vital, whether aiming for the summit or embarking on the Everest Base Camp trek.

 Here's how trekkers and climbers can gear up for the challenging conditions they will encounter: